+RT 0100, 1, 2, 3 Workshop/Seminar

+.5-3 hours

+Introductory level course designed to upgrade or develop specific skills relative to current or anticipated employment.
+No prerequisite.

-RT 2003
+RT 2003 Display Project

 3 hours

-Display Project

 A study of visual and promotional merchandising activities that are vital to the success of a retail firm.
 Topics include promotional activities, public relations, construction and evaluation of displays and promotional budgets.

-Prerequisite: none

-RT 2013

-3 hours
+No prerequisite.

-Consumer Behavior
+RT 2013 3 hours Consumer Behavior

 A study and analysis of consumer buying habits and motives.
 Attention is given to the dominant position of the consumer in the marketing mechanism and his or her behavior in the marketplace.
 Recognition of motivation and the reactions of consumers and related business influences is also covered.

-Prerequisite: none

-3 hours
+No prerequisite.

-Merchandising I - Starting Your Own Business
+RT 2023 3 hours Merchandising I - Starting Your Own Business

 An introduction to the principles of retailing.
 Emphasis is on the development, interpretation, and use of fundamental management and merchandising skills.
 Topics include: establishing a retail store, merchandise planning, salesmanship, display, promotion, advertising, personnel, finance, and control.
 Particular attention is given to problem-solving through use of common retailing problems chosen to raise some of the major issues confronting retailing and retailers today.

-Prerequisite: none
+No prerequisite.

-RT 2033
+RT 2033 Merchandising II

 3 hours

-Merchandising II

 A study of the problems inherent in merchandising including: buying, control, pricing for profit, planning sales, model stocks, and promotions.
 Arithmetic skills are stressed.

-Prerequisite: none
+No prerequisite.

 RT 2043, 2053 Retailing Internship

 3 hours

 An individualized program aimed at giving students an opportunity to balance their knowledge of a retail organization through experience in most functional areas of retail businesses.
 Prerequisite: retailing major

-RT 2661, 2672, 2683
+RT 2701-2705 Independent Studies in Retailing

-1-3 hours
+1-5 hours

-Course content will be arranged by the instructor to meet individual needs of the student.
+A study of specific nature independently carried out by the student directly related to a particular department's area of expertise.
+Typically, this will cover new material not currently available at ECC.
 For each semester hour enrolled, the student will be required to spend a minimum of two hours per week.

+RE 2711-2715 Special Topics

+1-5 hours

+A study of a specific nature directly related to a particular department's area of expertise.
+Typically, this will cover new material not currently available at ECC.
 May be repeated.

-Prerequisite: consent of instructor

-Independent Studies in Retailing

-Small Engine Repair
+ED 2991 Employment Skills

+1 hour

+This course is designed to provide students with the basic skills necessary to conduct a self-directed job search.
+Areas of review include self-assessment, employer research, application, references, resumes, interviewing, follow-up and employer expectations.
+This course is coordinated through the Career Services Office.

+SMALL ENGINE REPAIR

 SE 0100, 1, 2, 3 Workshop/Seminar

 .5-3 hours

 Introductory level course designed to upgrade or develop specific skills relative to current or anticipated employment.

-Prerequisite: none

-SE 1015

-5 hours
+No prerequisite.

-Small Engine and Garden Equipment Repair (2 cycle)
+SE 1015 5 hours Small Engine and Garden Equipment Repair

+(2 cycle)

 A course designed to provide students with an introduction to small gasoline powered engines from both a theoretical and practical point of view.
 Emphasis is placed upon procedures for repair and replacement of engine parts and components.
 Small engine cooling, lubricating, electrical, and starting systems are studied.
 Engine overhaul and machine procedures are discussed in detail, and lab work includes the disassembly, measuring, and reassembly of engine components.
 Small engine tune-up is also covered.

-Prerequisite: none

-SE 1025

-5 hours
+No prerequisite.

-Small Engine and Garden Equipment Repair П
+SE 1025 5 hours Small Engine and Garden Equipment Repair II (4 cycle)

-(4 cycle)

 See description for SE 1015.
+No prerequisite.